delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Several county or city jails may offer different methods for requesting copies of inmate records.
 To request these records, contact the jail facility directly.
 Alternatively, requestors may contact the sheriff’s office that runs the facility.

 Records that are considered public may be accessible from some third-party websites.
-Operating independently of any federal, state or local agency, such websites may simplify the search process as they are not limited by geographic location.
-In addition, third-party sites typically have search engines that can be used for filtering specific or multiple record(s).
+Operating independently of any federal, state, or local agency, such websites may simplify the search process as they are not limited by geographic location.
+In addition, third-party sites typically have search engines that may be used to filter specific or multiple records.
 To use third-party or government websites, interested parties may need to provide:

 However, third-party sites are independent of government sources and are not sponsored by these government agencies.
 Because of this, record availability cannot be guaranteed.